JACoW-org/docs-IPAC/docs/InitialSetup/mgmt_area_02.md

 The SPMS functionality allowed for the submitting author to first select a Main Classification, which opened up a sub-list of Sub-classifications.
-In JACoW-Indico the Programme screen is used to enter Track Groups with the associated Tracks, but upon abstract submission it is not possible to separate the Track Groups, all Track Groups and all Tracks are therefore
+In JACoW Indico the Programme screen is used to enter Track Groups with the associated Tracks, but upon abstract submission it is not possible to separate the Track Groups, all Track Groups and all Tracks are therefore